 If you travel on a charter flight, your contract will be with a tour operator, rather than an airline.
 Generally, you'll be bound by the tour operator's terms and conditions, which in turn will bind you to the airline's conditions of carriage.

 If you travel on a scheduled flight, your contract will be with the airline.

 Unless it's specifically stated in the airline's terms and conditions of carriage, airlines have no legal obligation to provide:

-The Civil Aviation Authority is the UK's aviation regulator, controlling all flight paths and aircraft routes at UK airports.
-As well as regulating airlines, airports and NATS, the CAA are also responsible for setting airport charges at the London airports.
+Theis the UK's aviation regulator, controlling all flight paths and aircraft routes at UK airports.
+As well as regulating airlines, airports and National Air Traffic Services (NATS), the CAA are also responsible for setting airport charges at the London airports.

 (IATA) is the governing body that regulates the airline industry.

 Tour operators (or travel agents) book tickets for flights and package holidays.
 They're responsible for problems with services provided in a package holiday, such as problems with the charter flight or accommodation.
 The Package Travel Regulations 1992 makes tour operators liable for all aspects of a package holidays when they're booked as part of a package.